Greedi/litecoin-faucet/readme.txt

 in templates/header.php you have to set you're IP, so you can see server link. the same in server.php, set you're IP, so you can access to page.

+NOTE: Some wil maybe have to create the faucet donation account in there litecoind account have to be FaucetDonations

 Donate: Lh4c3cYcmvoksUNJLFT2Z5zsUmKUFgAUF5